-- 3. Phase-In Issues.
+- 1. Accuracy of Proposed Contribution Increase Amount.
+The issue is what increase is the proper increase amount.
+The information provided by the MSRS actuary, which was presented in Table 1, indicates that in the 2002 valuation, a slight sufficiency would remain after adopting the new assumptions, lessening the need for an increase in contributions.
+The result could be different if the actuary had demonstrated the impact on the most recent valuation.
+MSRS is requesting increased contributions of 3.4 percent of payroll.
+The Commission may wish to have MSRS demonstrate why it believes a 3.4 percent increase is the proper increase amount. - 2.
+Phase-In Issues.
 The issue is the phase-in of increases over a multi-year period, with the first increase scheduled to occur on July 1, 2005, and the second to occur on July 1, 2006.
-The Commission may wish to not use a phase-in period.
-Implementing the full increase in a single step will decrease the necessary contributions marginally while a phase-in period will increase the total cost marginally. - 4.
+When the bill was introduced in 2005, a July 1, 2005, date for the first increase was possible, but that date has now passed.
+The Commission may wish to reset the dates that the increases are to be started, possibly not use a phase-in period, and possibly adjust the total amount of the proposed increase.
+Implementing the full increase decided upon by the Commission in a single step rather than in steps will decrease the necessary contributions marginally while a phase-in period will increase the total cost marginally. - 3.
 Cost/Additional Amortization Aid Issues.
 The issue is the added employer contributions required under this bill.
-The additional employer contribution will be \$.6 million in 2005 and \$1.1 million in 2006.
+The additional employer contribution would be \$0.6 million in 2005 and \$1.1 million in 2006.
 Thereafter, the \$1.1 million amount for 2006 will increase over time by the rate of increase in covered payroll.
 Since most or possibly all of the employer contribution increase will be funded out of state police aid, this will reduce the amount of excess police state aid, which will impact the state general fund since a considerable portion of excess police state aid cancels to the state general fund, and will impact the additional amortization aid program which is funded out of a portion of the remainder.
-This in turn will have implications for various ex-consolidation accounts (Anoka Police, Columbia Heights Police, Crookston Fire, Crookston Police, Duluth Fire, Duluth Police, Faribault Fire, Faribault Police, Hibbing Police, Hibbing Fire, Mankato Fire, St. Cloud Fire, St. Paul Fire, South St. Paul Folice, Winona Fire, and Winona Police), and for Minneapolis Police, Virginia Fire, the MTRFA, SPTRFA, and numerous communities that receive minimum fire state aid.
+This in turn will have implications for various ex-consolidation accounts (Anoka Police, Columbia Heights Police, Crookston Fire, Crookston Police, Duluth Fire, Duluth Police, Faribault Fire, Faribault Police, Hibbing Police, Hibbing Fire, Mankato Fire, St. Cloud Fire, St. Paul Fire, South St. Paul Fire, South St. Paul Police, Winona Fire, and Winona Police), and for Minneapolis Police, Virginia Fire, the MTRFA, SPTRFA, and numerous communities that receive minimum fire state aid.

-If there are some members of this State Patrol Plan who are not sworn officers and are not included in police state aid, any increase will impact the budget of the employer.
+If there are some members of this State Patrol Retirement Plan who are not sworn officers and are not included in police state aid, any increase will impact the budget of the employer.

-- 5. Position of Employee Groups.
-The Commission may wish to have testimony from State Patrol officers or others covered by this plan to hear their concerns and to determine the level of their support for this bill. - 6.
+- 4. Position of Employee Groups.
+The Commission may wish to have testimony from State Patrol officers or others covered by the plan to hear their concerns and to determine the level of their support for this bill. - 5.
 Uniformity Issues.
 The bill could add to uniformity problems.
 Plans are truly uniform when similar employees have the same benefit provisions and pay the same percentage of pay for that pension plan coverage.
-The State Patrol Plan and the PERA-P&F Plan provide comparable benefits, but contribution rates between these plans are not uniform.
-It is not clear, should the Commission and Legislature choose to consider the various contribution rate increase bills that have been introduced this session, whether rates will become more uniform for similar plans.
+The State Patrol Retirement Plan and the PERA-P&F Plan provide comparable benefits, but contribution rates between these plans are not uniform.
 In the longer term, the Commission may wish to consider other options, such as merging comparable plans to create a system where similar individuals are paying the same percentage of pay for their pension coverage.